adamkucharski/scrapR/README.md

 2 | NA | data
 18 | NA | data

-Then extract the data using the RDS file and guide CSV file:
+Then extract the data using the RDS file and guide CSV file.

 ```r
 extract_PDF_data(file_name = "figure1.pdf")
 ```

-The resulting data for the line(s) will be output as `[FIGURENAME][INDEX].csv`
+The resulting data for the line(s) will be output as `[FIGURENAME][INDEX].csv`.
+The above function also has an option to adjust for axes on logarithmic scale.